Chicago Weather: Heavy rain floods streets, knocks out power to Willis Tower; Flood Warning in effect

 The area saw a record downpour Sunday with more than 3 inches being reported in several locations, ABC 7 Chicago Meteorologist Tracy Butler said.

-Overnight, several residents were left stranded outside their flooded homes in unincorporated Lyons township.
+Overnight, about 40 people and over a dozen animals had to be rescued by boat after they were left stranded outside their flooded homes in unincorporated Lyons township.

-The Lyons Fire Department said the Salt Creek banks overflowed due to the heavy rainfall and they had to bring in boats to rescue residents and animals from the high water.

-"There's a number of residents we're concerned about, we're going door by door by boat, making sure everyone is okay," Lyons Fire Department Chief Gordon Nord said.
-"We removed 9 people and two dogs."
+"We sort of looked at the situation and determined that now is a good time to tell everyone hey if you wanna leave, it's a good time to leave," Lyons Fire Chief Gordon Nord said.

+Fire officials said the banks of the Salt Creek overflowed feeding into the Des Plaines River which caused the excess water to spill into flood prone areas of Lyons and Brookfield.

+"It's very dangerous for anyone to walk in here," we're advising everyone to stay out, let the water go down, Chief Gordon Nord said.

-Firefighters had to set up a pump to drain the water but it could take awhile, Nord said.
+The fire department set up a pump in the street to drain the water but it hasn't made much of a dent.

+"It's nerve wracking every time we have multiple days of rain," Lyons resident Tess Lesniak said.
+"Our pumps are going and we 're ready to just switch out pumps as soon as something burns out we always have a back up pump ready to go."

+The river is expected to crest later today so fire officials are hoping to see the water go down then.

 RELATED: Latest AccuWeather reports from ABC 7 Chicago